babazaroni/RoboND-Kinematics-Project/writeup_template.md

         theta1 = atan2(wcy,wcx)
 ```

-Since Joint 2 and Joint 3 have parallel z axis, their theta angles can be derived from the triangle they form.
+Since Joint 2 and Joint 3 have parallel z axis, their theta angles can be derived from the triangle they form on the plane formed by the joints.

 ![alt text][image7]